shazraz/Traffic-Sign-Classifier/README.md

 | 41    | End of no passing                                  | 60           | 100.00%   | 100.00% |
 | 42    | End of no passing by vehicles over 3.5 metric tons | 90           | 98.90%    | 100.00% |

-It is worth mentioning, almost confessing, at this point that this model is not extensively tweaked.
+It is worth mentioning at this point that this model is not extensively tweaked.
 There is likely a better solution for this existing architecture if further iterations of the aforementioned hyper-parameters are conducted.
 However, the iterative process was abandoned at this stage since the proposed model significantly exceeded the requirements of the project and due to the limitation in available computational resources.
 Regardless, it was interesting to note that a simple 5 layer architecture was able to provide reasonable performance on this traffic sign dataset with minimal effort.

 Additional avenues of investigation for this architecture would include improving the generalization performance by iterating over different values of beta, experimenting with additional augmentation techniques to improve the precision and recall for poorly performing labels and training over a larger # of epochs with more severe regularization.